Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

 The influence of the interstellar medium on the radio morphology of \candy\ has been studied by \citet{estela2001}.
-They mapped the \co\ 1--0 distribution around the SNR over an area of $38 \times 38$~arcmin$^2$ with a resolution of 54~arcsec, which we show in Figure~\ref{fig-estela}.
-The molecular cloud associated with the SNR (`cloud 1') is a part of a complex that encompasses another cloud south-east of the SNR (`cloud 2'), which is coincident with the low-brightness radio continuum source designated as ultra-compact (UC) H\,{\sc ii} region IRAS~17147--3725 \citep{wood89,bronfman96}.
-Reynoso \& Mangum suggested that the SNR morphology is influenced by the density gradient in the surrounding molecular gas, with the bright SNR shell encountering denser gas, and fainter SNR shell expanding in a lower density gas.
-X-ray morphology revealed with the {\em Chandra X-ray Observatory} supports this inference \citep{lazendic04}.
+They mapped the \co\ 1--0 distribution around the SNR over an area of $38 \times 38$~arcmin$^2$ with a resolution of 54~arcsec.
+Figure~\ref{fig-estela} shows their \co\ map, integrated between +10 and +20\kms\ , to demonstrate that the molecular cloud associated with the SNR (`cloud 1') is part of a complex encompassing another cloud south-east of the SNR (`cloud 2'), which is coincident with the low-brightness radio continuum source designated as ultra-compact (UC) H\,{\sc ii} region IRAS~17147--3725 \citep{wood89,bronfman96}.
+Reynoso \& Mangum (2001) suggested that the SNR morphology is influenced by the density gradient in the surrounding molecular gas, with the bright ridge encountering denser gas, and the fainter section of the SNR shell expanding into a lower density gas.
+The X-ray morphology shown in images from the {\em Chandra X-ray Observatory} supports this inference \citep{lazendic05}.